The Missing U for Efficient Diffusion Models: Introduction

 \fcircle[fill=deblue]{2pt} We propose a new denoising network that incorporates an original dynamic Neural ODE block integrating residual connections and time embeddings for the temporal adaptivity required by diffusion models.

-\fcircle[fill=wine]{2pt} We develop a novel family of diffusion models that uses a deep implicit U-Net denoising network; as an alternative to the standard discrete U-Net.
-This approach improves efficiency, robustness, and noise reduction.
+\fcircle[fill=wine]{2pt} We develop a novel family of diffusion models that uses a deep implicit U-Net denoising network; as an alternative to the standard discrete U-Net and achieve enhanced efficiency.

-\fcircle[fill=olive]{2pt} We evaluate our framework, demonstrating competitive performance in image synthesis with 4x fewer parameters, lower memory, and faster inference under equal conditions.
+\fcircle[fill=olive]{2pt} We evaluate our framework, demonstrating competitive performance in image synthesis, and perceptually outperforms the baseline in denoising with approximately 4x fewer parameters, smaller memory footprint, and shorter inference times.